SAMOS-Pipeline/SAMOS_pipeline_draft1/Readme.md

 **This is the master branch, which does not presently include cosmic ray cleaning.
 Please see the branch Cosmic\_ray_dev.**

 ## Getting started
-The working directory should begin having the following files and directory:
+The main content the user should have in his or her working directory is shown below:

 * `Slit_id.py`